 British newspapers’ orientation

-- The Independent: Liberal Democrat and Labour (center and left)
+- The Independent: Liberal Democrat and Labor (center and left)

-- The Observer: Labour (left, like The Guardian)
+- The Observer: Labor (left, like The Guardian)

 Orientation of American newspapers